 BidClerk does not list prices on its website.
-BidClerk members have unlimited access to project information per user, including bidding information, project details, project documents, site maps, project photographs, and more.
+BidClerk members have unlimited access to project information per user, including bidding information, project details, project documents, site maps, and more.

 Runner-Up, Best Overall : Construction Bid Source

 Construction Bid Source was created by Regis Communications in 1992 to give contractors and suppliers access to construction projects out to bid in California and other western states.
-The company is not listed with the BBB.
 We chose it as our runner-up because, although it doesn’t list projects in every state, it does offer both free and paid memberships.

-Starting in 1994, Construction Bid Source began helping companies fulfill their Good Faith Effort (GFE) requirements in California, Nevada, and Arizona, and currently serves 26 states.
+Starting in 1994, Construction Bid Source began helping companies fulfill their Good Faith Effort (GFE) requirements.
 The company helps contractors post Disadvantaged Business Enterprise (DBE) solicitations and assist with research, solicitation, and GFE forms.
 Pricing is based on the services needed.